For Obama, words not said in debate spoke the loudest

 'I'M NOT A PERFECT MAN'

-Romney supporters said that Obama's avoidance of the topics that could have put Romney on defense might signal a shift in strategy by the president's team.
+Romney supporters said that Obama's avoidance of the topics that could have put Romney on defence might signal a shift in strategy by the president's team.

 "It could be that the Obama folks don't feel it's a good vehicle for them anymore," said Romney senior adviser Kevin Madden.